Amelia Earhart And Eleanor Roosevelt Letters

 I really appreciate the detailed information you sent me about your experiences on Saipan regarding accounts of Amelia Earhart.
 You said that “We all remember the story of Amelia’s disappearance many years before and that she may have been captured by the Japanese and taken to Saipan.”
 This statement surprised me because I was not aware that people talked very much about her being taken to Saipan until after the investigations began in the 1960s.
 As I mention in my book, there were several American soldiers both in the Marshalls and on Saipan who had information about Amelia during World War II.
 But to my knowledge these accounts were not widely published in the 50s.

-See Also Skilled Crossword Clue 4 Letters
+See Also Surpass Crossword Clue 7 Letters

 It was fascinating to read about your memory of the prison and the four cells in one of the cell blocks.
 It was especially interesting to read that your source specified different cells for Fred and Amelia than my source.
 But that’s OK, and doesn’t discredit the tact that Amelia and Fred might be trapped there.